 Instructions

-- Wash the rice and set aside.
+- Rinse and drain the jasmine rice and sticky rice.
+Set it aside.

-- Add the peas and bell peppers and stir.
-Cover again and let it simmer for 15 minutes.
+- Open the lid, add the peas and bell peppers and stir.
+Put the lid on again and let it simmer for 15 minutes.
 Turn the heat off and let it sit for an additional 5 minutes with the lid on.
-Taste for seasoning and add extra salt and pepper if necessary.
-Add the jackfruit and serve while hot.

 SAVE THE RECIPE ON PINTEREST FOR LATER!